ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 - **Dataset Entry:** A single input–output pair that the agent is evaluated against.
 Each entry produces a **binary pass/fail outcome** based on whether the agent meets the specified criterion for that input.
 Entries themselves are not considered full test cases; they are the atomic units of evaluation.

-- **Evaluation Test /Test Case:** A function annotated with `@test:EvalConfig` that receives a dataset entries (via a data provider).
-The **entire dataset together forms one evaluation test**, and the overall pass/fail of the evaluation is determined by the **cumulative pass rate across all entries**, compared against the configured confidence threshold.
+- **Evaluation Test / Test Case:** A function annotated with `@test:Config` where `runs ≠ 1` or `minPassRate ≠ 1.0`.
+When a dataset is provided via `dataProvider`, the **entire dataset is treated as a single evaluation test**, and the overall pass/fail result is determined by the **cumulative pass rate across all entries and all runs**, measured against the configured `minPassRate` threshold.

 ### Understanding Evaluation vs Testing